-Name, address, parent or guardian telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees (diplomas) and awards received, the most recent previous educational agency or institution attended by the studed by the studed by the studed by the studed by the student of the presonally identifiable photographs, videotapes, films and other visual media, personally identifiable interviews, either audio only or audio and visual, and other similar information.
+Name, address, parent or guardian telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees (diplomas) and awards received, the most recent previous educational agency or institution attended by the student, personally identifiable photographs, videotapes, films and other visual media, personally identifiable interviews, either audio only or audio and visual, and other similar information.

-Under federal law, this information is considered directory information and does not require the written consent of a parent/eligible student to release.
-If you object to the release of directory information you must notify the principal or designee of the school, in writing, on TUSD Form 274, prior to October 1st, If Form 274 is not received by Form 274, prior to October 1st, it will be assumed that there is no objection to releasing such information.
+Under federal law, this information is considered directory information and does not require the written consent of a parent/cligible student to release.
+If you object to the release of directory information you must notify the principal or designee of the school, in writing, on TUSD Form 274, prior to October 1st.
+If Form 274 is not received by October 1st, it will be assumed that there is no objection to releasing such information.
 This procedure shall be done annually.
-Pursuant to federal law, upon request, TUSD may disclose education records without prior parental/eligible student consent, to officials of another school district in which a student seeks or intends to enroll.
-For further information, contact the Paissingle Official the code of when the contents of the TUSD.
+Pursuant to federal law, upon request, TUSD may disclose education records without prior parental/cligible student consent, to officials of another school district in which a student seeks or intends to enroll.
+For further information, contact the Beinniselle (Officiane thas cohool ubmer the school (Cohool) for TUSD.
 Principal's Office at the school where the student(s) attend in TUSD.